AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 💡 **Tips**:
 * Use meaningful tags to track candidate skills and experiences
-* Add multiple tags to make classification easier later
+* Add multiple tags to make classification easier later on

 ⚠️ **Warning**:
 * Avoid duplicate entries by checking for duplicates first